Distribution of Monetary Wealth

 $1M

 These results provide evidence that power laws are a robust feature of such dynamical systems whenever there is some degree of correlation of the events that give rise to the non-uniform distribution.
 Any process that spreads things (such as wealth) out in a more-or-less uniform way on a logarithmic scale will produce an approximate power law with a slope of -1.
 Note that progressive taxation in which the wealthy are taxed at a higher rate than the poor does not alter the power law, only making it grow more slowly from an initial distribution in which everyone has the same wealth.
-If the initial condition is something close to a power law, it will remain so in the presence of any reasonable taxation and redistribution of wealth.
+If the initial condition is close to a power law, it will remain so in the presence of any reasonable taxation and redistribution of wealth.
 There will always be some segment of the population whose wealth consistently increases faster than another segment.
 Of course individuals can change where they lie on the curve through hard work, good money management, and luck.
-Furthermore, even if all the individuals are identical and equally wealthy at the start but exchange wealth through random trades with no influx of wealth, an approximate power law distribution will occur after many such trades.
+Furthermore, even if all the individuals are identical and equally wealthy at the start but exchange wealth through random trades with no influx or loss of total wealth (a zero sum game), an approximate power law distribution will occur after many such trades.
+The results are not significantly altered by monetary inflation or deflation.

 Back to Sprott's Technical Notes